Celebrity Status

-"Celebrity Status" is a song recorded by Canadian pop rock band Marianas Trench.
-It was released on April 6, 2010 as the fourth single from their second studio album Masterpiece Theatre.
-The song peaked at number 24 on the Canadian Hot 100 and is certified gold in Canada.
+"Celebrity Status" is a song by Canadian pop rock band Marianas Trench.
+It was released for radio airplay on February 12, 2010, as the fourth single from their second studio album Masterpiece Theatre.
+The song was released for digital download on April 6, via iTunes.
+The song peaked at number 24 on the Canadian Hot 100 and is certified double platinum in Canada.

 Background and composition

-The song is about the music business in a satirical matter.
+The song is about the music business in a satirical matter and how people will want to change and take advantage of you.
 The track runs at 164 BPM and is in the key of E major.

 The song was featured along with Pink's Raise Your Glass in the University of British Columbia's lipdub video released on April 8, 2011.